ashwanth1109/CheckersApp/README.md

 };
 ```

-### 10. Adding a click handler to the highlighted checkers - clickHandlerToHighlightedChecker()
+### 9. Adding a click handler to the highlighted checkers - clickHandlerToHighlightedChecker()

 On clicking a highlighted checker, we add selected class to indicate that a checker has been selected.
-Iterate through all diagonals that exist for checker (as these are all diagonals for which checker can move),
+Iterate through all diagonals that exist for checker (as these are all diagonals for which checker can move as the squares are inside the board),

 If diagonal has a jump position, highlight jump square and make it clickable by adding clickHandlerToHighlightSquare().
+We also use a variable jumpPositionAvailable to ensure that if there is a jump position, then the checkers move position should not be highlighted.
+If a checker can jump, it must only jump and not move.

 Else if diagonal has a move position, highlight move square and make it clickable by adding clickHandlerToHighlightSquare().